apache/skywalking-website/content/blog/2023-08-13-hashicorp-bsl/index.md

 ### If I am using Consule to manage SkyWalking Cluster, does this license change bring an implication?

 **YES**, anyone using their server sides would be affected once you upgrade to later released versions after Aug.
 10th, 2023.

+This is HashiCorp's statement
+> End users can continue to copy, modify, and redistribute the code for all non-commercial and commercial use, except where providing a competitive offering to HashiCorp.
+Partners can continue to build integrations for our joint customers.
+We will continue to work closely with the cloud service providers to ensure deep support for our mutual technologies.
+Customers of enterprise and cloud-managed HashiCorp products will see no change as well.
+Vendors who provide competitive services built on our community products will no longer be able to incorporate future releases, bug fixes, or security patches contributed to our products.

-But, notice that, the implication about whether voilating BSL 1.1 is determined by the HashiCorp Inc. We can't provide any suggestions.
+So, notice that, the implication about whether voilating BSL 1.1 is determined by the HashiCorp Inc about the status of the identified competitive relationship.
+We can't provide any suggestions.
 Please refer to [FAQs and contacts](https://www.hashicorp.com/license-faq) for the official explanations.

 ### Will SkyWalking continoue to use HashiCorp Consul as an optional cluster coordinator and/or an optional dynamic configuration server?